 It's a house favorite because all of the elements, though distinct, work in harmony: a simple dressing of fresh lemon juice, white wine vinegar, good olive oil and Dijon mustard brighten; namesake Niçoise olives add spark; creamy new potatoes and tender green beans (French name: haricots vert) offer heft; perfectly boiled eggs and humble but mighty canned tuna make it a meal.

 The best salads are a combination of the freshest ingredients in season and need only the simplest preparation to shine.
-Nicoise Salad is a perfect example (I’m looking at you too Crab Salad).
-Serve it alone or alongside a cup of French Onion Soup as I often do.
+Nicoise Salad is a perfect example (I'm looking at you too Crab Salad and Ahi Tuna Salad).
+Serve it alone or alongside a cup of French Onion Soup or a Jambon-Beurre sandwich as I often do.